arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

   - Connect the other RTD pin to **TN**`CH`.
   - Connect a jumper between TP0 and **RTD**`CH`.

+**NOTE**: Depending on the region and normative, RTD sensors like the PT100 can have different cables color codes.
+Please check the meaning of each cable code before connecting them do the device.
+Do not connect the RTD negative pin to GND.

 ### Connecting Three Wires RTDs (PT100)
 Connect a **three-wire RTD** to a channel `CH` (0-2):
   - Connect one RTD pin to **TP**`CH`.
   - Connect a second RTD pin to **TN**`CH`. **Do not connect this pin to GND**.
   - Connect the third RTD pin to **RTD**`CH`.

+**NOTE**: Depending on the region and normative, RTD sensors like the PT100 can have different cables color codes.
+Please check the meaning of each cable code before connecting them do the device.
+Do not connect the RTD negative pin to GND.

 ### Encoders
   - Two independent ABZ encoder channels are available.